 El Niño and its impacts on California and Nevada

 Klaus Wolter (NOAA Earth System Research Laboratory, Boulder CO) has developed a Multivariate ENSO Index (MEI) based on six observed variables over the tropical Pacific: sea-level pressure, zonal wind, meridional wind, sea surface temperature, surface air temperature and total cloudiness.
 The time series of this index from 1950 to now is shown below.
 Red indicates times of El Niño events.
 Click here to see the MEI web page that Klaus has put together (note this web page has many El Niño related links).

-The progression of MEI during 7 of the strongest El Niño events is shown below to the left.
-The progression of MEI during 4 weak El Niño events (plus the current event) is shown below to the right.
+The progression of MEI during 7 of the strongest El Niño events is shown below.
+Current conditions show the current El Niño event is the second strongest during the period of record.

 While an El Niño doesn't gaurantee a wet winter in California, the graphs below for San Diego (left) and an 8-station California index (8 stations in Northern Sierra used by the California Department of Water Resources, right), show that more often than not, precipitation is above normal during an El Niño: